Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 For normalized vectors:
 atan2(sin,cos) = atan2(w,i) = atan2((a ^ b)(a ^ b), a . b)

-Gaalop has no atan2 function, so atan(w/i) can be calculated instead and a 180 degree correction must be made for the cases sin... and cos... (tbd)
+Gaalop has no atan2 function, so atan(w/i) can be calculated instead and a 180 degree correction must be made for the cases sin... and cos... (tbd). atan2 is defined differently, sometime sin parameter first, sometimes cos first.

 # distances